jkittley/Arduino-Websocket-Webpage/README.md

 # Access Point Setup
 In this section we will cover how to turn you Pi into an access point (adapted from: https://frillip.com/using-your-raspberry-pi-3-as-a-wifi-access-point-with-hostapd/).
 This will enable you to connect external machines to view the web page.
 This can be very helpful if your webpage is processor intensive.
-When using a Pi as a web server it is important to remember the limited resources available, as such push the processing to the browser i.e. using javascript to do the heavy lifting, is a good idea.
+When using a Pi as a web server it is important to remember the limited resources available.
+Moving the processing to the browser, i.e. using javascript to do the heavy lifting, is a good idea.

 First, get your Pi connected to the internet using Ethernet.
 It will make your life much easier later.
 We need to use the Wifi for the access point.